Victor6825/luxe-estate-website/README.md

    cd real-estate-landing
    ```

 3. Open `index.html` in your web browser to view the website.
+Navigate using the header links to explore every page.

 ## Live Demo